Flavin’s “Hot Rod” and Judd’s Fetish #12019

 Lamp: 15” x 13” x 37” Table: 16” x 16” x 18”

-Inspired after reading Anne Chave’s critical writings about artists like Donald Judd, Dan Flavin, and other artists in the minimalist movement.
+Inspired after reading Anne Chave’s critical writings about artists like Donald Judd, Dan Flavin, and others within the minimalist movement.
 Chave describes the artists as a brute force physically seizing over the gallery space.
 They would often do so in a language of heavy industrialized materials while being aloof from the manufacturing process.

-The collection’s purpose is to expose masculinity through rhetorics of power used by white male artists during the 1960s.
+The collection’s purpose is to expose masculinity by highlighting the rhetorics of power used by white male artists during the 1960s.